Trauma | Definition of Trauma by Merriam-Webster

 Trauma and Shock

 Trauma is an emotional response to a terrible event like an accident, rape or natural disaster.
-Reactions such as shock and denial are typical.
-Longer term reactions include unpredictable emotions, flashbacks, strained relationships and even physical symptoms.
+Immediately after the event, shock and denial are typical.
+Longer term reactions include unpredictable emotions, flashbacks, strained relationships and even physical symptoms like headaches or nausea.

 Trauma | Psychology Today

 The Moments That Make Us Who We Are.
 Life provides turning points of many kinds, but the most powerful of all may be character-revealing moments.

 Trauma (TV Mini-Series 2018– ) - IMDb